 “We mustn’t forget each other.
 We must always shine a spotlight on those we tend to forget,” said the First Lady.

-In her remarks, Loide Amkongo, UNFPA Namibia Assistant Representative praised the Namibia Correctional Services for organising the event and, more importantly, for establishing a conducive environment for female offenders to learn skills and adopt new coping mechanisms while receiving basic needs.
+In her remarks, Loide Amkongo, UNFPA Namibia Assistant Representative praised the Namibia Correctional Services for organising the event and, more importantly, for establishing a conducive environment for female offenders to learn skills and adopt new coping mechanisms while still receiving basic needs.

 The transformation of the inmates begins with proper rehabilitation.